College of Health, Education, and Professional Studies

 A 27 month program of rigorous coursework with bountiful clinical experiences prepares our students for the national certification exam offered by the NBCRNA Council on Certification of Nurse Anesthetists.
 Once certified, students who earn their MSN in Nurse Anesthesia from UTC may begin work immediately as a CRNA, without the need for additional on-the-job training or work-related orientation.

-Our college offers masters degrees in Counseling, Elementary Education, Secondary Education and Special Education.
-We also offer Ed.
-S. degrees in educational Technology and School Psychology.
+Our college offers Master's degrees in Elementary Education, Secondary Education and Special Education.
 There are a few certificate program areas and multiple concentrations to choose from under specific masters level program areas.

 The School of Education of the College of Health, Education, and Professional Studies at UTC offers five unique School Leadership programs.
 There are three concentrations in the M.Ed. in School Leadership: the Principal Licensure concentration, the Teacher Leadership concentration and the Reading Specialist concentration.
 The department also offers a Certificate in School Leadership and an Ed.S. in Principal Licensure for individuals who already hold the master’s degree in a related field and wish to pursue a TN endorsement as a principal/supervisor.